Brian Shiozawa

-Brian E. Shiozawa is an American politician and a Republican member of the Utah State Senate representing District 8 from January 1, 2013 to December 11, 2017.
+Brian E. Shiozawa is an American politician and a former Republican member of the Utah State Senate representing District 8 from January 1, 2013 to December 11, 2017.

 Early life, education, and career

+Shiozawa is a third generation Japanese American.

 Shiozawa earned his BS from Stanford University, his MD from the University of Washington, and his residency at the University of Utah.
 He is married to Joye, and together they have four children who are mostly grown up.
-He is a long time residents of Cottonwood Heights.
+He is a long time resident of Cottonwood Heights.
 He has been working full-time, for over twenty years, at St. Marks Hospital Emergency Department in Salt Lake City, Utah.
 He is the Past President of the Utah Medical Association, which represents over 3000 physicians in the State of Utah.
 Shiozawa says he is guided by his faith.
 He is a member of the Church of Jesus Christ of Latter-day Saints.